-We follow the North Yorkshire Agreed Syllabus for Religious Education which focuses on teachings from and teaching about a range of religions and world views.
+We follow the North Yorkshire Agreed Syllabus for Religious Education which focusses on teachings from and teaching about a range of religions and world views.

 “RE explores big questions about life, in order to find out what people believe and what difference this makes to how they live, so that pupils can make sense of religion and worldviews, reflecting on their own ideas and ways of living.”